Gender pay gap

 While continuing to deal with the impact of coronavirus, HR professionals must ensure that their organisation complies with the usual raft of April employment law changes.
 In April 2021, these changes include the extension of IR35 reforms to the private sector, a tweak to the national minimum wage age bands, and increases to statutory redundancy pay and statutory maternity pay.

-Commentary and analysis: HR and legal information and guidance relating to the gender pay gap.
+Commentary and insights: HR and legal information and guidance relating to the gender pay gap.